-The 9th annual US Trail Running Conference, takes place in Fayetteville, AR, October 27-30, 2021 with sessions for trail runners & trail race directors, combining to all things trail running with interactive workshops covering specific subjects critical to holding successful, sustainable & low impact events.
+The annual US Trail Running Conference, takes place each Fall with sessions for trail runners & trail race directors, combining to all things trail running with interactive workshops covering specific subjects critical to holding successful, sustainable & low impact events.

 Collegiate Running Association

-The American Trail Running Association works with the Collegiate Running Association to increase exposure and awareness for trail and mountain running among college students.
+ATRA works with the Collegiate Running Association to increase exposure and awareness for trail and mountain running among college athletes.
 The Collegiate Running Association is a 501(c)3 non-profit organization founded November, 2013 with a mission to promote healthy lifestyles among college students by providing and expanding opportunities in the sport of running.

 USA Track & Field

 USA Track & Field (USATF) is the National Governing Body for track & field, long-distance running and race walking in the United States.
 A division of the Long Distance Running (LDR) Committee, the Mountain, Ultra & Trail (MUT) Council oversees 7 national teams and a dozen national championship races within USATF.
 ATRA executive director Nancy Hobbs is chair of the MUT Council.
-ATRA director of marketing Richard Bolt is a member of the MUT Council Executive Committee.
+ATRA's Richard Bolt is a member of the MUT Council Executive Committee.